DavidBert/OMDI_JO2024/docs/Introduction_git.md

 ```
 git push origin feature/lucky-number --force
 ```
-Make a merge request to merge the feature branch into the main branch.
+Make a pull request to merge the feature branch into the main branch.

 ### Stage 6: Implementing Tests for the Flask Application